Choosing a Memorial Tree

 Additional tree species and larger burial plots are available upon request.

 Tree Health and Plot Maintenance

-The Life Forest nurtures your Memory Tree as it grows into a full-grown memorial to those who have passed.
-Long term forest maintenance is managed by our Trails Commission and, because our burial trees act as the burial moment, they are protected under Cemetery Law RSA.
+Life Forest nurtures your Memorial Tree as it grows into a full-grown monument to those who have passed.
+Long term forest maintenance is managed by our Trails Commission and, because our burial trees act as the burial monument, they are protected under Cemetery Law RSA.